Logistics

 Abstract: In this talk, we contend that a natural objective of representation learning is to compress and transform the distribution of the data, say sets of tokens, towards a low-dimensional Gaussian mixture supported on incoherent subspaces.
 The goodness of such a representation can be evaluated by a principled measure, called sparse rate reduction, that simultaneously maximizes the intrinsic information gain and extrinsic sparsity of the learned representation.
 From this perspective, popular deep network architectures, including transformers, can be viewed as realizing iterative schemes to optimize this measure.
 Particularly, we derive a transformer block from alternating optimization on parts of this objective: the multi-head self-attention operator compresses the representation by implementing an approximate gradient descent step on the coding rate of the features, and the subsequent multi-layer perceptron sparsifies the features.
 This leads to a family of white-box transformer-like deep network architectures, which we call CRATE, which are mathematically fully interpretable.
 Experiments show that these networks, despite their simplicity, indeed learn to compress and sparsify representations of large-scale real-world image and text datasets, and achieve performance close to highly engineered transformer-based models, including ViT and GPT2.

-Speaker: Gregoire Fournier (University of Illinois at Chicago) & Daniel Linna (NW)
+Speaker: Gregoire Fournier (University of Illinois at Chicago) & Daniel Linna (Northwestern University)

 Title: On Legal Applications of LLMs, the example of Structured Legal Argumentation in Landlord-Tenant Law